John S. K. Kauwe III

 John "Keoni" Sai Keong Kauwe III (born April 10, 1980) is an American geneticist and academic administrator serving as the 11th president of Brigham Young University–Hawaii (BYU–Hawaii), a position he has held since July 1, 2020.
-Kauwe served previously as chair of the Department of Biology and as dean of Graduate Studies at Brigham Young University (BYU) in Provo, Utah.
+He was also sustained as an area seventy in the Church of Jesus Christ of Latter-day Saints (LDS Church) on April 4, 2024.
+Kauwe previously served as chair of the Department of Biology and as dean of Graduate Studies at Brigham Young University (BYU) in Provo, Utah.
 He is a researcher who specializes in the genetics of Alzheimer's disease.

 Early life and education

 The oldest of seven children, Kauwe was born in Provo, Utah, to John Sai Keong Kauwe Jr. and Rhonda Beth King Kauwe.
 He is of mixed ethnicity, including Native Hawaiian (kānaka maoli), Chinese, Portuguese, Māori, and Northern European ancestry.
-He was raised in Orem, Utah, and Hawaii, graduating from Molokaʻi High School (formerly Molokai High and Intermediate School) in Hoʻolehua, Hawaii in 1996.
+He was raised in Orem, Utah, and in Hawaii on the islands of Kauai, Oahu and Molokai, graduating from Molokaʻi High School (formerly Molokai High and Intermediate School) in Hoʻolehua, Hawaii in 1996.

-He earned a bachelor's degree in molecular biology (1999) and master's degree in population genetics (2003) at Brigham Young University (BYU).
-From 1999 to 2001, he served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Japan Fukuoka Mission.
+He earned a bachelor's degree in molecular biology (1999) and master's degree in population genetics (2003) at BYU.
+From 1999 to 2001, he served as a missionary for the LDS Church in the Japan Fukuoka Mission.
 He received a PhD in evolution, ecology and population biology in 2007 from Washington University in St. Louis, where he also completed a postdoctoral fellowship in Alzheimer's disease genetics at the Washington University School of Medicine in 2008.